Thanks to all ICMC20 Virtual attendees. Plans for ICMC21 will be announced by year’s end.

-In the face of these and other changes, hundreds of cryptographic professionals will reconvene in Washington DC for the eighth annual International Cryptographic Module Conference (ICMC20).
+In the face of these and other changes, hundreds of cryptographic professionals will meet virtually for the International Cryptographic Module Conference (ICMC20).
 The conference will survey the new FIPS 140-3 standard, discuss the effect on current certifications, and report on the progress of the Automated Cryptographic Validation Program.
 Participants will take a close look at new certification standards emerging in Europe, and examine the growing emphasis on cryptographic certification by schemes in China, Japan, Malaysia, Singapore, and others.
 Three days of presentations will survey the open source cryptographic protocols that power the Internet and the cutting-edge post-quantum crypto work that will insure future security.

-ICMC is designed for anyone involved with data security based in commercial encryption, especially those who develop, manufacture, test, specify or use certified commercial off the shelf cryptographic modules.
-The conference features a special focus on international standards such as FIPS 140-2, ISO/IEC 19790, and common criteria.
-Key participants include laboratories and government departments responsible for testing cryptographic modules; stakeholders in standards development; leading members of the academic community; embedded systems OEMs; and the side channel research community.
+ICMC is designed for anyone involved with data security based in commercial encryption, especially those who develop, manufacture, test, specify or use certified commercial off the shelf cryptographic modules, with a special focus on standards like FIPS 140-3, ISO/IEC 19790, PCI, and common criteria.
+Participants include cryptographic module developers, testing labs, government standards organizations, private schemes, embedded systems OEMs, academics, and the side channel research community.